awsdocs/amazon-dynamodb-developer-guide/doc_source/contributorinsights_HowItWorks.md

 ### Encryption at Rest<a name="contributorinsights_HowItWorks.OtherFeatures"></a>

 CloudWatch Contributor Insights for DynamoDB doesn't affect how encryption works in DynamoDB\.
-The primary key data that is published in CloudWatch is encrypted with the AWS owned customer master key \(CMK\)\.
-However, DynamoDB also supports the AWS managed CMK and a customer managed CMK\.
+The primary key data that is published in CloudWatch is encrypted with the AWS owned key\.
+However, DynamoDB also supports the AWS managed key and a customer managed key\.

-If you require your primary key data to be encrypted with the AWS managed CMK or a customer managed CMK, you should not enable CloudWatch Contributor Insights for DynamoDB for that table\.
+If you require your primary key data to be encrypted with the AWS managed key or a customer managed key, you should not enable CloudWatch Contributor Insights for DynamoDB for that table\.

 ### Fine\-Grained Access Control<a name="contributorinsights_HowItWorks.OtherFeatures"></a>